mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/UsingModels.md

 ## Overview

-The model has an optional ``Model/Objective`` consisting of a linear function and an ``Model/Optimization`` goal, and zero or more labeled linear constraints.
+The model has an optional ``Model/Objective`` consisting of a linear function and a ``Model/Optimization`` goal, and zero or more labeled linear constraints.

 The optimization goal is one of:
 * minimize